 Use a hair trimmer for all the surrounding areas.
 Get them all clean and straight.
 You can use an electric one or a regular one as per your preference.
 Be extremely careful to not shave off your brows!

 No matter the current eyebrow fashion or trend, determining the natural arch of your eyebrows for your face is essential.
 How do you do it?

 - Hold a makeup brush or pencil parallel to the side of your nose, where the pencil meets the brow.
 This is where your brow should begin.

 - Now hold the pencil parallel to the outside ridge of your iris.
 Where the pencil meets the brow is where the highest part of your arch should be.

 - Finally, extend the pencil diagonally from your nostril, following the outer edge of the eye toward the brow.
 Where the inside edge of the pencil hits is where your brow should end.

 Tweezing Your Eyebrows: Tips And Precautions

 Eyebrows are tricky, so tricky!
 They can take a substantial amount of time to tweeze.
 However, just one or two wrong plucks can leave you with a weird shape.
-Here’s a bunch of tips to help you get the perfect arch and mistakes to avoid when tweezing your brows.
+Here’s a bunch of tips and tricks to help you get the perfect arch and mistakes to avoid when tweezing your brows.
 So proceed with caution.

 1. Using A Razor Or Blade

-Shaving to groom your eyebrows can be quite dangerous due to potential nicks.
+Using a razor for grooming your eyebrows can be quite dangerous due to potential nicks.
 It will also cause the hair to appear coarser when it grows back in, since you’re not fully removing the strands from the hair follicles.
 Besides, it could also be very imprecise, which will result in uneven hair lengths, an irregular shape, and gaps.
 It’s best to trade the blade for tweezers or a pro technique such as waxing or threading at the salon.